yang-yifeng/yang-yifeng.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Research Fellow in Maritime Engineering, <a href='#'>Department of Mechanical Engineering, University College London</a>.
+subtitle: Professor, <a href='#'>School of Civil Engineering & Transportation, South China University of Technology</a>.

 profile:
   align: right